-The Group's financial strategy is to utilise its resources to further grow the Group's portfolio.
-The Group keeps investors and the market informed of its progress with its portfolio through regular announcements and raises additional equity finance at appropriate times when market conditions allow.
+The Group's financial strategy is to utilise its resources to grow a Group portfolio.
+The Group keeps investors and the market informed of its progress through regular announcements and raises additional finance at appropriate times when market conditions allow.